 During the last few decades an increasingly appealing option for young, adventurous, English-speaking westerners with no professional skills to speak of, is to spend a year abroad teaching English.
 It’s a great way to travel, experience a different culture, get some exotic sex and maybe even pay off some college debt.

-Some of these people suddenly realise years later that they forgot to return to their homeland and have inadvertently become expat lifers.
+Some suddenly realise years later that they forgot to return to their homeland and have inadvertently become expat lifers.
 What started out as a crazy year in Prague, partying and doing that ridiculous job has inadvertently turned into a crazy decade and ridiculous career, complete with a fully stamped passport, greatly reduced liver function and a Masters degree in Applied Linguistics.

-Samsung Korea has been a hot tip for a guaranteed EFL gig and some crazy wild times.
+For years now, Korea has been a hot tip for a guaranteed EFL gig and some crazy wild times.
 A decade of rising inflation, wage stagnation and some other stuff has arguably taken some shine off the K-party though, and increasing numbers expat lifers who managed to avoid going full-native are now jumping ship in search of a whole new crazy.

 EFL lifers enjoy long term employment stability like regular teachers enjoy their new Ferraris.
 It just doesn’t really happen.
 ‘Flexibility’ is paramount (this was stressed repeatedly during my last job interview – any abilities I may have to actually teach English didn’t seem terribly important) and industry hot spots sporadically lurch from country to country; continent to continent.